Leveraging Reinforcement Learning, Genetic Algorithms and Transformers for background determination in particle physics: Related works

 The reason behind the choice of PGSU is the change of perspective in the background finder problem: the agent is not trained to play the best possible trajectory, but to learn how to generate all successful sequences (that is, all relevant backgrounds) for a given signal.
 While the Backward Algorithm tends to lock the policy toward the demonstrations if no additional exploration is injected, PGSU, combined with other strategies to enhance diversity further such as sampling from a softened MCTS policy distribution, encourages the policy's probability mass to spread over many good solutions.
 This strategy allows the agent to explore solutions beyond the expert demonstrations\footnote{``Expert demonstrations'' in this work correspond to algorithmically discovered high-performing sequences from Phase 1, rather than human-generated demonstrations.}, a crucial feature as the GA may fail to identify all relevant backgrounds for the training signals.\\

 Additionally, we studied an alternative to PGSU for Phase 2, which we named Periodic Expert Guidance (PEG), consisting of adjusting the action masking so that the agent is forced to follow expert trajectories during certain episodes of training.
-Employing this strategy only for a fraction of episodes allows the agent to explore beyond these trajectories and achieve beyond-expert performance\footnote{In this work, performance is measured as the number of backgrounds correctly determined.}.
-Although PGSU typically achieved higher final performance in the environment of this work, PEG can yield comparable results while providing faster initial performance improvement, as we only added a supervised term to the loss in Equation \ref{PGwSU} for states along expert trajectories.
-This requires the agent to learn how to reach a state before it can receive supervision for that state.
-Consequently, PEG could be particularly useful in environments with very long episodes, where PGSU might lead to a slower learning.\\
+Employing this strategy only for a fraction of episodes allows the agent to explore beyond these trajectories and achieve beyond-expert performance\footnote{In this work, performance is measured as the number of backgrounds correctly determined.}.\\

 In the literature, other synergies using GAs to optimise trajectories have also been proposed.
 For example, the Evolutionary Augmentation Mechanism (EAM) \cite{GA_RL_paper2} generates solutions for combinatorial optimisation problems, refines them using GAs, and reinjects them into policy training.
 Additionally, during the preparation of this manuscript, we became aware of \cite{GA_RL_paper}, which independently explores an approach similar to ours, in which GA-generated expert demonstrations are used to enhance policy learning.
 The authors considered two approaches: one involved training a Deep Q-Network (DQN) with an experience replay buffer filled with expert demonstrations, and the other training a neural network through Behavioural Cloning (BC), a common IL approach that directly trains a policy via supervised learning on observation–action pairs from expert demonstrations, which was then used to initialise a Proximal Policy Optimization (PPO) agent.
 Our work was conducted in parallel and focuses on utilising the GA-discovered expert trajectories to apply PGSU.\\